vesan/vesan.github.com/_posts/2013-05-07-syncing-omnifocus-with-trello.markdown

 tags: [trello, omnifocus, workflow, open-source]
 ---

-We have started using Trello for organizing project at [Kisko Labs](http://kiskolabs.com) and to follow my [Pivotal Tracker to OmniFocus](http://vesavanska.com/2012/pivotal-tracker-integration-for-omnifocus/) adapter I created a similar for Trello.
+We have started using Trello for organizing a project at [Kisko Labs](http://kiskolabs.com) and to follow my [Pivotal Tracker to OmniFocus](http://vesavanska.com/2012/pivotal-tracker-integration-for-omnifocus/) adapter I created a similar for Trello.

 You can specify which lists of cards are considered done so that moving a card to a "Done" list will mark them done also in OmniFocus when syncing.